| Aragorn opened the door wearing

 "I have already met with my Inner Council, the Captain of

-have decided that we must examine all the guests.
-Haldir is sealing
+that we must question all of the guests.
+Haldir is sealing the

 back anyone who has left since last night.
 Naturally, you and